 The first part of this work aims at closing some doors for the second question.
 To do this, we try to analyse the possibility for natural schemes based on automorphisms or isomorphisms on various structures.
 An example of such a scheme is the Pohlig-Hellman blockcipher.
-For completeness, we also survey previous results in this line of research.

-Note that this analysis does not include the modern, noise-based FHE schemes.
+Note that this does not include the modern, noise-based FHE schemes.
 Although one can define operations on the ciphertext spaces by always performing a bootstrapping operation after an addition or multiplication, the ciphertext spaces do not become rings or any other well-known structure.